iurilandolt/pipex/README.md

 		return 0;
 	}

-The one we are interested in is the `PATH` environment variable.
+the code above will give you a list of all the enviromental variables in your system. the one we are interested in is the `PATH` environment variable.

 It provides us with a list of directories where command-line utilities and other executable programs are located.